 Increase or decrease in participation

-It's time to update your plan document when your company has made significant benefit changes or in years where there have been legal developments necessitating plan language changes.
+No matter your goals for an ERISA plan document, it's time to update it when your company has made significant benefit changes or in years where there have been legal developments necessitating plan language changes.

 Significant benefits changes affecting your plan document include: